 Kaiser Permanente Comes Into Its Own

 When the war came to an end, the shipyard workforce fell from 90,000 to just 13,000 employees in only a few months.
 Only about a dozen of the 75 members of the medical group remained.
 But Dr. Garfield wanted to keep practicing his new form of health care delivery, and Kaiser wanted the plan to continue as well.
-Therefore, on October 1, 1945, the Permanente Health Plan officially opened to the public.
+Therefore, on July 21, 1945, the Permanente Health Plan officially opened to the public.
 In 10 years, enrollment surpassed 300,000 members in Northern California.
 In these early years, the success of the health plan was largely the result of support from unions.
-Two unions—the International Longshoremen’s and Warehousemen’s Union and the Retail Clerks Union—were the driving force behind bringing the health plan to Los Angeles.
+Two unions — the International Longshoremen’s and Warehousemen’s Union and the Retail Clerks Union — were the driving force behind bringing the health plan to Los Angeles.

-Thus, the organization known in modern times as Kaiser Permanente was born.
-We are still a working partnership of two organizations: the not-for-profit Kaiser Foundation Health Plan and Hospitals, and the Permanente Medical Groups.
+Thus, the organization currently known as Kaiser Permanente was born.
+We are still based on the close cooperation between two organizations: the nonprofit Kaiser Foundation Health Plan and Hospitals, and the Permanente Medical Groups.

 To learn more about our heritage, visit A History of Total Health.